 Betterment Smart Beta portfolios combine the four above factors— good value, high quality, low volatility, and strong momentum— to create a diverse mix of investments.
-This combination maximizes the potential for higher returns than other portfolio options on the market.
+This combination maximizes the potential for higher returns than other passively managed index fund portfolio options on the market.

-These factors have been shown to improve returns of a typical index-fund market weight investment portfolio.
-Although research has shown that a portfolio focused on companies that exhibit characteristics from these four factors has beaten market averages over the long-term, returns aren’t guaranteed.
+Research has shown that a portfolio focused on companies that exhibit characteristics from these four factors has beaten market averages over the long-term, although future returns aren’t guaranteed.

-The Goldman Sachs Smart Beta portfolio consists of Smart Beta ETFs that include stocks from companies screened for the four Smart Beta factors—value, high quality, strong momentum, and low volatility.
+The Goldman Sachs Smart Beta portfolio consists of Smart Beta ETFs that include stocks from companies screened for the four Smart Beta factors.

 Read the Complete Betterment Review

 Another benefit is that the Goldman Sachs Smart Beta Portfolio is extremely customizable, with the option to invest in 1% increments anywhere from 1% to 100% stocks.
 That ends up being a whopping 100 different portfolio variations and makes this investment option fully customizable based on your risk tolerance.

 How is the Goldman Sachs Smart Beta Portfolio Different than Betterment’s other portfolios?